-Secondary analyses include (1) the analysis of the (multi) omics datasets, (2) the identification of biomarkers that
+Secondary analyses include (1) the analysis of the (multi) omics datasets, (2) the identification of biomarkers that can predict responsiveness to the FFD and (3) the analysis of other parameters, such as questionnaires.

 - The omics datasets will first be analysed separately in relation to ADHD symptoms changes using paired statistics (T1 and T2) per child; this way, each child provides his own control data so that effects of interindividual variation will not negatively impact on discriminative analysis power.
-Next, associations between different (omics) datasets will be examined using multiset analyses.
-For both types of analysis, we will use constrained ordination methods with the outcomes at T1 and T2 as 'response data' and the ADHD symptoms change (continuous or dichotomous) as predictor of interest, child as factor covariate and significance tests based on permutation tests (eg, Canoco, 91 Vegan 92 and mixOmics).
-93 For the statistical analysis of count-like compositional data, canonical correspondence analysis can be used.
-For the statistical analysis of continuous compositional data (with less than 1% zeroes), weighted Aitchison log-ratio analysis may be applied.
-For continuous non-compositional data, constrained principal component analysis can be applied. - Identification of biomarkers that can predict FFD outcome responses will be done via discriminant analyses for microbiota composition data (eg, LEfSe and machine learning methods based on Lasso- and Elastic-net (eg, Glmnet, 96 and/or Random-Forest analysis to search for correlations between microbiota and omics data. - iii.
+Next, associations between different (omics)datasets will be examined using multiset analyses.
+For both types of analysis, we will use constrained ordination methods90 with the outcomes at T1 and T2 as 'response data' and the ADHD symptoms change (continuous or dichotomous) as predictor of interest, child as factor covariate and significance tests based on permutation tests (eg, Canoco,91 Vegan92 and mixOmics).93 For the statistical analysis of count-like compositional data, canonical correspondence analysis can be used.
+For the statistical analysis of continuous compositional data (with less than 1% zeroes), weighted Aitchison log-ratio analysis may be applied.94 For continuous non-compositional data, constrained principal component analysis can be applied. - ii.
+Identification of biomarkers that can predict FFD outcome responses will be done via discriminant analyses for microbiota composition data (eg, LEfSe95 and machine learning methods based on Lasso- and Elastic-net (eg, Glmnet,96 and/or Random-Forest analysis97 to search for correlations between microbiota and omics data. - iii.
 A linear model (ANOVA/regression) will be applied for the other parameters, for example, ODD, CSBQ and PCQ questionnaires; the outcomes at T2 will be analysed in relation to ADHD symptoms changes, including the values at T1 as a covariate.